zsoltmester/anomaly-detector/README.md

 # Anomaly Detector

-This is an anomaly detector for call detail records ([CDR](https://en.wikipedia.org/wiki/Call_detail_record)).
-It's my BSc thesis, which I'm working on.
+Searching anomalies in call detail records ([CDR](https://en.wikipedia.org/wiki/Call_detail_record)).
+It's my BSc thesis.
 You can check the announcement at `docs/thesis-announcement.pdf`.

 ## Dataset

-I'm using the Telecom Italia's data.
+Telecom Italia's data.
+Recorded in Milano in 2013 november and september.
 You can download the dataset from [here](https://dandelion.eu/datamine/open-big-data/).
 It licensed under [ODbL](https://opendatacommons.org/licenses/odbl/).

-### CDR
+### Description

-The description of the CDR dataset is copied to here:
+From *dandelion.eu*:

 > This dataset provides information about the telecommunication activity over the city.
 >